Opinion: 2018’s top 10 data centre management trends

 FYI, this story is more than a year old

 As 2018 comes to a close, let's take a look back at the year's top data center management trends and why modern data center managers need to take steps now to keep ahead of them next year.

 - Integration to create a single source of truth.More organisations are trying for seamless automation through integration with third party systems to reduce the risk of human error, ensure data accuracy between disparate databases, and drive efficiency in their operational processes.

 - Dynamic capacity planning.
-Data centre managers need to proactively plan capacity for projects in the pipeline and provision at the speed of IT, or risk a shortfall of resources, unhappy customers, and an inability to support business transformation initiatives throughout the enterprise.
+Data Center managers need to proactively plan capacity for projects in the pipeline and provision at the speed of IT, or risk a shortfall of resources, unhappy customers, and an inability to support business transformation initiatives throughout the enterprise.

-Keeping ahead of these trends may seem an impossible task for data centre managers who are struggling to keep pace now.
+Keeping ahead of these trends may seem an impossible task for data center managers who are struggling to keep pace now.
 However, a comprehensive DCIM solution provides many of the capabilities necessary to streamline and simplify adapting to many of these trends.

-With many of these trends expected to become even more prevalent in 2019, it's more important than ever for modern data centre managers to be prepared to adapt their data center management practices to these changes.
+With many of these trends expected to become even more prevalent in 2019, it's more important than ever for modern data center managers to be prepared to adapt their data center management practices to these changes.